Support to Dialogue Forums

 LIMITATIONS AND CHALLENGES

-Superficial Engagement: Dialogues may be viewed as mere formalities or “talking shops” without meaningful commitment from participants, limiting their impact on actual behaviors and attitudes.
+Superficial engagement: Dialogues may be viewed as mere formalities or ‘talking shop’ without meaningful commitment from participants, limiting their impact on actual behaviours and attitudes.

 EXAMPLES

 As part of the ‘Building Effective Responses for Peaceful Elections in Kenya’ project implemented by Saferworld prior to the 2017 elections, dialogue was promoted at the grassroots level to establish positive relationships between communities considered to be adversaries.
-For example, in Trans-Nzoia county, the Catholic Justice and Peace Commission brought together bodaboda drivers, who were seen to fuel electoral violence, together with representatives of security agencies, to discuss how they could share information to jointly promote peace and security during the election period.
-Through a series of dialogue sessions at the grassroots level, the bodaboda drivers recognised their role in promoting peaceful elections and the security agencies began to see bodaboda drivers as a source of useful information to prevent conflict.
-Despite challenges, the communities established relationships and lines of communication between each other, which were useful during the ele
+For example, in Trans-Nzoia county, the Catholic Justice and Peace Commission brought together boda-boda (motorcycle taxi) drivers, who were seen to fuel electoral violence, together with representatives of security agencies, to discuss how they could share information to jointly promote peace and security during the election period.
+Through a series of dialogue sessions at the grassroots level, the boda-boda drivers recognized their role in promoting peaceful elections, and the security agencies began to see boda-boda drivers as a source of useful information to prevent conflict.
+Despite challenges, the communities established relationships and lines of communication between each other, which were useful during the election period, including after the annulation of results, to mitigate electoral violence.

 IMPLEMENTATION PROCESS